jieliu2000/anyi/README.md

 ## License

-Anyi is licensed under the Apache License, Version 2.0.
+anyi is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.